- Pro Video

 Once you capture some footage, you can review it immediately on the 1.5" color LCD; a built-in speaker lets you hear the audio.
 An external microphone input lets you record clear audio at times when wind noise and other distractions might be picked up by the HD170’s built-in microphone.

 Various mounts are included with the HD170, allowing you to attach the camera to anything you can think of.
-You get a handlebar mount, a goggle mount, a head strap, a helmet grip, a universal clip, a Velcro strap and an industrial-strength Velcro adhesive pad.
+You get a handlebar mount, a goggle mount, a head strap, a helmet grip, a universal clip, a hook and loop fastener and an industrial-strength adhesive pad.
 A rotating lens lets you mount the camera at any angle and still get shots that are properly oriented.
 And there’s no need to worry if the camera gets wet, because it’s waterproof to half a meter (1.6 feet).

 The camera is powered by a rechargeable lithium-ion battery.
 A USB 2.0 port lets you download content to a computer, and an HDMI port lets you play back content on an HDTV.
 USB and HDMI cables are included with the camera.
 Relatively small in size, the HD170 measures 5.24 x 1.97 x 1.30 inches and weighs 4.87 ounces.
 Not small enough to be stealthy, the HD170 nonetheless can help you capture action footage that would otherwise require a daredevil film crew.